Uline: Corporate philanthropy

 The company donated $3 million to the city of Kenosha, Wisconsin, to help it build housing in 2023.
 The company operates a scholarship fund for the children of employees pursuing post-secondary education and a scholarship open to the general public.

 Uline workers at a warehouse in Pleasant Prairie listen to US Vice President Mike Pence speak on the USMCA free trade agreement in 2019.

 Political activities

-Elizabeth and Richard Uihlein are major donors to conservative and Republican causes.
+Elizabeth and Richard Uihlein are major donors to far-right conservative and Republican causes.
 The company and its employees have also extensively donated to conservative and Republican-affiliated political action committees; they were among the largest contributors to political campaigns during the 2020 election cycle, contributing over $31 million before June 2020.

 The company has been known to invite conservative politicians to company facilities to speak with employees.
+They have contributed to candidates who have denied the results of the 2020 US presidential election and participated in the January 6 attack on the United States Capitol.

 Elizabeth Uihlein frequently includes her writings in the company catalog, some of which reflect her political views.
 Past columns have had topics ranging from "the danger of Chinese competition, the negative health effects of marijuana use and the detriments of the Federal Reserve's low interest rate policy."